Black Lives Matter at School

 #BlackLivesMatterAtSchool Twitter Chat Engages Educators Across U.S.

-Last month, educators around the country participated in a #BlackLivesMatterAtSchool Twitter chat earlier this week, sharing a “starter kit” to help faciliate local organizing, discussing related teaching resources, and preparing for a national week of action in February 2019.
+Educators around the country participated in a #BlackLivesMatterAtSchool Twitter chat last month, sharing a “starter kit” to help faciliate local organizing, discussing related teaching resources, and preparing for a national week of action in February 2019.

 Take Action ›